resthub/resthub.org/identity.rst

 Indentity Manager is a SOA service that needs its own database.
 Therefore, it has several JPA entities that are its model layer.

 * User.
-Represents a user, and stores its login (unic identifier), first and last names, and password as well
+Represents a user, and stores its login (unique identifier), first and last names, and password as well
 * Group.
 A group has a name, and can contain users and other groups.
 * Role.
 A role has a name, and can be applied to users and groups.